BackupTheBerlios/bamja-svn/trunk/README.txt

-==== Informations about the use of bamja_core ====
+==== Informations about the use of bamja ====

 ** More informations can you find at
 ** http://bamja.berlios.de

+Bamja is a collection of OSGi bundles.
-Bamja_core is an OSGi bundle and a subproject of bamja.
+Every bundle is be located in a own subdirectory and is a subproject of bamja.

-The bundle is a project of the Knopflerfish Eclipse plug-in.
+The bundles are projects of the Knopflerfish Eclipse plug-in.
 See: http://knopflerfish.org/eclipse_plugin.html
-This plugin assists the develop of this bandle.
+This plugin assists the develop of the bandles.

-This subproject (bundle) is a maven project too.
+The complete bamja project is a maven2 project with a module for every subproject of bamja.
+Therewith every subproject (bundle) is a maven project too.
 Maven assists the works for publication, but also the development outside eclipse.